 Our Mission and Vision

-Mission Statement: St. Stephens Lutheran School, in partnership with parents, glorifies God by nurturing and training students to develop their God-given gifts, to excel academically, and to live their faith with others.
+St. Stephens Lutheran School, in partnership with parents, glorifies God by nurturing and training students to develop their God-given gifts, to excel academically, and to live their faith with others.

 Lutheran schools face many challenges today.
 Christian values and morals are rapidly disappearing.
 New family structures demand increased time and effort for teachers to minister to children and parents.
 Classroom education is not the same each year … it is constantly changing, ever evolving.
 The amount of critical knowledge students are expected to retain is increasing faster than we can imagine.
 Educational innovations and expectations are happening at such a frantic pace that neither teacher nor student can really keep up.